 The research included a survey of current practice and field applications of test lines using a variety of paint film thicknesses and glass bead samples.
 A quantitative study was also undertaken of the retroreflective characteristics of glass beads in horizontal markings by calculations based on general mathematical optical theory.

 The research has been completed.
 The final report has been submitted but will not be published in the NCHRP Report series.
-A summary of the final report is presented in "Summary of Progress Through 1976."
+However, a summary is presented in NCHRP Summary of Progress Through 1976.